Deployment Guide

 PM2 Rollback:

-bash# Revert to previous build git checkout <previous-commit-hash> npm ci npm run build pm2 restart cs2inspectDocker Rollback:
+bash# Revert to previous build git checkout <previous-commit-hash> bun install --frozen-lockfile bun run build pm2 restart cs2inspectDocker Rollback:

-bash# Use previous image docker pull cs2inspect-web:previous-tag docker-compose -f docker-compose.prod.yml up -dVercel Rollback:
+bash# Use previous image docker pull cs2inspect-web:previous-tag docker-compose -f docker-compose.coolify.yml up -dVercel Rollback:

 - Go to Vercel dashboard